ArturHamannRonconi/nodeschool-solutions/README.md

-# These are my solutions for LearnYouNode exercises
+# These are my solutions for NodeSchool exercises
 - if you want more information visit [NodeSchool](https://nodeschool.io/pt-br/)